ThatcherT/Scraping-Public-Data/README.md

 # Scraping-Public-Data
-Using BeautifulSoup to obtain data directly from the internet.
+Using BeautifulSoup to obtain GDP data directly from the internet.